-The area supervisor must make inmate grievance complaint forms (Form 2131) available to you at all times.
-You will be given envelopes so you may forward your grievance confidentially to the Inmate Grievance Office.
-Your facility may use also use an inmate grievance deposit box.
-This box must be kept locked.
-Only the IGP supervisor and IGRC staff representatives should have keys to it, and they should collect any inmate grievances at least twice a week.
-You should also be able to directly speak to IGRC staff members, who must make rounds to all SHUs at least once a week to "give inmates who are having communication problems or difficulty writing their complaints an opportunity to request and receive assistance."
+should collect any grievances at least twice a week.
+You should also be able to speak directly to IGRC staff members, who must make rounds to all SHUs at least once a week to "give incarcerated individuals who are having communication problems or difficulty writing their complaints an opportunity to request and receive assistance."
 For security reasons, you may have to use a staff member, rather than another incarcerated person, as your advisor.

 The IGP supervisor is responsible for monitoring the grievance procedure in SHUs and for making sure that all of the requirements are met.
-If the procedures are not being followed, for example if there are never any envelopes or Inmate Grievance boxes, you should tell the IGP supervisor.
+If the procedures are not being followed, for example if there are never any envelopes or deposit boxes, you should tell the IGP supervisor.